-- i. the Commission keeps proper accounting records that disclose, with reasonable accuracy, the financial position of the Commission and comply with the requirements of the Investments and Securities Act 2007 - ii. appropriate and adequate internal controls are established to safeguard its assets and to prevent and detect fraud and other irregularities; - iii. the Commission prepares its financial statements using suitable accounting policies supported by reasonable and prudent judgments and estimates that are consistently applied.
+- i. the Commission keeps proper accounting records that disclose, with reasonable accuracy, the financial position of the Commission and comply with the requirements of the Investments and Securities Act; - ii. appropriate and adequate internal controls are established to safeguard its assets and to prevent and detect fraud and other irregularities; - iii. the Commission prepares its financial statements using suitable accounting policies supported by reasonable and prudent judgments and estimates that are consistently applied.

-The Board of the Commission accept responsibility for the annual financial statements, which have been prepared using appropriate accounting policies supported by reasonable and prudent judgments and estimates in with International Financial Reporting Standard (IFRS).
+The Board accept responsibility for the annual financial statements, which have been prepared using appropriate accounting policies supported by reasonable and prudent judgments and estimates in with International Financial Reporting Standard (IFRS) and the Financial Reporting Council of Nigeria (FRCN) Act.

-The Board of the Commission further accept responsibility for the maintenance of accounting records that may be relied upon in the preparation of financial statements, as well as adequate systems of internal financial control.
+The Board further accept responsibility for the maintenance of accounting records that may be relied upon in the preparation of financial statements, as well as adequate systems of internal financial control.

-Nothing has come to the attention of the Board of the Commission to indicate that the Commission will not remain a going concern for at least twelve months from the date of this statement.
+Nothing has come to the attention of the Board to indicate that the Commission will not remain a going concern for at least twelve months from the date of this statement.

-Signed on behalf of the Board of the Commission by:
+Signed on behalf of the Board by: